We interviewed our 5th year welding apprentice, Kristen, to discuss her family values, career, and the hard work that brought her here today.

 A: When I see people around me that have been welding much longer, I watch them and it makes me set my sights higher to get to that level.
 I am passionate about strengthening my skills and using them to provide for my family.

 Q: I can tell that you really love your family- how does this career impact you as a wife and a mom?

 A: I don’t mind getting dirty and using my body, but it is hard work.
 Just when I start thinking I should have picked something a little easier- I think to myself “this is a pretty cool job and I get paid pretty darn well”.
 I’m so proud to be able to send my kids to private school, make a good living, and be able to tell my husband he might have to be a stay at home dad someday!

 Q: What are some things that make Bassett a good fit for you?

-A: I think Bassett is really unique because the company is so involved- between shop and office and collaboration with all other areas of the company.
+A: I think Bassett Mechanical is really unique because the company is so involved- between our manufacturing floor, office, as well as collaboration with all other areas of the company.
 I feel that everybody respects each other for their different skills and talent.
 My family is the most important thing to me, so I like that everyone at Bassett treats you like family when you are here.

 Learn more about our family-owned business and how our unique values and culture help us Create Customers for Life®.